Finding Your Satellite

 Azimuth is the East to West angle you need to point your dish.
 This seems to cause the most confusion for people.

 A satellite will have a longitude degree of something like 77.0West.
 This means the satellite is above the equator at 77.0 degrees west of the 0 degree longitude line, also called the Prime meridian, which runs North-South through England.
 This satellite would be over the Pacific Ocean just south of Panama.

-Someone in Montana would point their dish further east to aim at this satellite than someone in Panama.
-Someone in Massachusetts would need to point their dish to the west since they are further east than the satellite.
+Someone in Montana would point their dish farther east to aim at this satellite than someone in Panama.
+Someone in Massachusetts would need to point their dish to the west since they are farther east than the satellite.

 You may have two azimuth numbers.
 One is true and one is magnetic.
 If you are using a compass to determine your bearing towards the satellite, use the magnetic number because that is using magnetic north for your area - see Declination info for details.
 Use the true number if you are using a GPS device to determine the direction to the satellite.